 What are we learning about the factors affecting water quality changes to better implement practices?

 What refinements are needed in decision support tools, monitoring and science?

+How do we make program decisions in a business strategy that sustains and grows monitoring programs to meet ongoing and growing CBP information needs under recognized economic constraints?

 How do we best consider the combined impacts of land change and climate variability (storm events and long-term change) on nutrient and sediment loading and implications for the Bay TMDL?

+What Partnership actions can be taken to refine and simplify BMP verification protocols, and what support can the Partnership provide to jurisdictions in addressing BMP verification and reporting needs?

 Biennial Workplan

-Biennial workplans for each management strategy will be developed by April 2016.
+Biennial workplans for the 2025 WIP outcome and the Water Quality Standards Attainment and Monitoring Outcome will be developed by December 2018. .
 It will include the following information:

 Each key action